sw5813/sumwu/README.md

 	- #CapitalOne Instagram project at https://sumwu.me/capitalone

 ### To do:
-* Store old stats in mongodb database as backup in case connection goes haywire
+* Look into utilizing Flask-Cache in blog